AdobeDocs/campaign.en/help/v8/dev/create-schema.md

 >[!NOTE]
 >
->Built-in data schemas can only be deleted by an administrator of your Adobe Campaign console.
+>Built-in data schemas can only be deleted by an administrator of your Adobe Campaign Classic console.

 ![](assets/schema_navtree.png)